-Of all the viral holiday videos to make their way around the internet, there’s nothing quite as heartwarming (and adorable) as people meeting their new puppy on Christmas morning.
-It’s easy to see why many families are inspired to surprise their loved ones with a new furry friend during the holidays.
+Of all the viral holiday videos to make their way around the internet, there’s nothing quite as heartwarming (and adorable) as seeing a new puppy jump out of a box on Christmas.
+It’s easy to see why many families feel inspired to get this surprise present for their loved ones and show up with a new furry friend during the holidays.

-Getting a puppy for Christmas can seem like a special, even life-changing surprise, but the cleaning and work that accompany this gift aren’t as cute.
+Getting a puppy for Christmas can seem like a special, even life-changing gift, but the cleaning and work that accompany them aren’t as cute.
 Many families aren’t prepared for the effort and expense that raising a dog requires, which unfortunately leads to pets being dropped off at shelters not long after the holidays.

-If you’re considering gifting a puppy to your family this Christmas, make sure to do your research and consider the obligations that pet parenthood entails.
-Here’s what to know:
+If you’re considering gifting a puppy to your family this Christmas, make sure you do the research and consider the obligations that pet parenthood entails.
+Here’s what to know.

 Although getting a dog can be a rewarding and joyful experience, it also requires work, patience, and responsibility.
 Is your family ready to take this on?